-During the first nine months of fiscal year 2014, the Company sponsored a 401(k) benefit plan (the Kentrox Plan) which covers substantially all of its domestic employees.
-On January 1, 2014, Kentrox was merged with and into Westell, Inc. The Kentrox Plan was a salary reduction plan that allows employees to defer up to 75% of wages subject to Internal Revenue Service limits.
+During the first nine months of fiscal year 2014, the Company sponsored a 401(k) benefit plan (the Kentrox Plan), which covered substantially all of its domestic employees.
+On January 1, 2014, Kentrox was merged with and into Westell, Inc. The Kentrox Plan was a salary reduction plan that allowed employees to defer up to 75% of wages subject to Internal Revenue Service limits.
 The Kentrox Plan also allowed for Company discretionary and matching contributions.
-The Company matching contribution percentage made by the Company was of 50% of participants' contributions, up to 6%.
-Matching contribution expense in fiscal year 2014 was approximately \$105,000.
+The Company matching contribution percentage made by the Company was 50% of participants' contributions, up to 6%.
+Matching contribution expense in the first nine months of fiscal year 2014 was approximately \$0.1 million.